cyber-prophet/bostrom-journal/BostromJournal001.md

 ### My Robot [~](QmSfnbtVvAQxLBtD9wfkn5XexGPPkofcT7pS7379WoXqVW) [@](bostrom1ay267fakkrgfy9lf2m7wsj8uez2dgylhtkdf9k)

-On My Robot page you can see the information about the state of your IPFS local node (that uses cache of your browser), connected accounts, their addresses and balances of tokens on them.
+On "My Robot" page you can see the information about the state of your IPFS local node (that uses cache of your browser), connected accounts, their addresses and balances of tokens on them.

 ### Teleport [~](QmSBDA7qQEbV6sQRmzbj3VuiXGG9g9vpbLWC9DWFtzq9mh) [@](bostrom1ay267fakkrgfy9lf2m7wsj8uez2dgylhtkdf9k)